Barbara N. Timmermann

 Biography

 Distinguished Professor Barbara Timmermann joined the School of Pharmacy in August of 2005.
-She served as chair of the Department of Medicinal Chemistry from August 2005 to December 2012.
+She was named Interim Dean May 12, 2024 while a national search is conducted for a permanent dean.
+She served as chair of the Department of Medicinal Chemistry from August 2005 to December 2012 and again through May of 2024.
 She came to KU after an academic career of close to 25 years at the University of Arizona, where she attained the title of Regents Professor.
 She was elected as a Fellow of the American Association for the Advancement of Science (AAAS) in 2001 and as a Fellow of the American Society of Pharmacognosy (ASP) in 2014.

 Education